FisaGamer/docs/docs/themes.md

 A theme can, if it needs it, load translations.

-To do so, just create a `messages.php` file in the `lang/<language>` directory (ex: `lang/en`). of your theme, you can then display a translation via the
+To do so, just create a `messages.php` file in the `lang/<language>` directory (ex: `lang/en`). of a theme, you can then display a translation via the
 trans: `{{ trans('theme::messages.hello') }}` or via the `@lang` directive:
 `@lang('theme::messages.hello')`.
 You can also use `trans_choice` for a translation with